Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 • Pipeline success rate

-• Average pipeline duration
+• Average duration

 • Most failing jobs